nosp7m/dcf77pi-libgpiodv2/README.md

 % sudo pkg install json-c pkgconf
 ```

-On Linux, you will also have to install an (n)curses development package using
+On Linux, you will also have to install an (n)curses development package and
-your package manager.
-For example, on Raspbian:
+libgpiod (v2.0 or later) using your package manager.
+For example, on Raspbian/
+Raspberry Pi OS Trixie:

 ```sh
 % sudo apt-get install libncurses5-dev libjson-c-dev libgpiod-dev pkgconf
 ```

+**Note:** For Raspberry Pi OS Bookworm or older, libgpiod v2 may not be
+available in the default repositories.
+Consider upgrading to Trixie or building
+libgpiod from source.

 **Note:** libgpiod-dev is required for Raspberry Pi OS Trixie and newer.
 For
 older versions, you may need to install libgpiod2 or compile libgpiod v2 from